General RulesPage address: https://www.mnsu.edu/vehicles/policies/general.html

 - A CAO-38 form will be submitted to the driver for each state vehicle reservation in a state vehicle key pack at the time of pick up.
 Submit the beginning and ending mileage on this form along with any comments or concerns that you may have on the state vehicle that was assigned to you.

-- A personal vehicle may be parked in the stall of the state vehicle that you has been reserved for you.
+- A personal vehicle may be parked in the MSU Parking Lot 17 stall which is reserved for the state vehicle that has been reserved for you.
 If additional passengers have personal vehicles they must follow standard Minnesota State University parking guidelines.

-- State vehicles may park in General Purple stalls without a Purple permit.
+- State vehicles may park in Purple stalls without a Purple permit.

-- Observe the speed limit at all times.
+- Observe the speed limit at all times while driving your assigned state vehicle.

 - Traffic violations are the responsibility of the personal recipient.
 The University does not pay for personal traffic violations.

-- The taxpaying public complains when they see state vehicles exceeding the speed limit or not properly representing the State of Minnesota during their vehicle usage.
-Please be cautious of your driving behavior at all times.
+- We do receive calls from concerned taxpaying public when they see Minnesota State University, Mankato vehicles exceeding the speed limit or not properly representing the State of Minnesota during vehicle usage.
+Please be cautious and respectful of your driving behavior at all times.

 - Avoid side-trips.
 The Facilities Services Office will assist you on the best trip route upon your request.